Silver State 508 Official Rules and Regulations

 A. Vehicles wider than 78" may never be used to follow the racer.
 (As measured at the widest part of the back of the vehicle, not including protruding bumpers or fenders.
 Please note that vehicle manufacturer spec's generally DO include bumpers and fenders.)
 The ideal crew vehicle is a minivan, though small cars and small SUVs will work as well.
 Due to their height, camper vans, supersize SUV's, supersize pickups with large shells, and the like are very strongly discouraged as crew vehicles, even if they are less than 78" in width.
-Sprinter vans will be considered on a case-by-case basis, depending on width, height, number of real wheels, cameras, blind-spot safety features, and number of windows on the vehicle.
+Sprinter and Transit vans will be considered on a case-by-case basis, depending on width, height, number of real wheels, cameras, blind-spot safety features, and number of windows on the vehicle.
 (TP or DQ)

-B. Hummers (any model), Ford Excursions, large “SportsMobiles,” and motorhomes are not allowed for any purpose by anyone involved with the race.
+B. Hummers (any model), large “SportsMobiles,” extended cab pickups, and motorhomes are not allowed for any purpose by anyone involved with the race.

-C. Solo racers, solo tandems, and two- or four-person relay teams bring only one crew vehicle for the duration of the race.
+C. Solo racers, solo tandems, and two- or four-person time-station relay teams have only one crew vehicle for the duration of the race.
 Two- or four-person open relay teams may have no more than two crew vehicles for the duration of the race.
 Eight-person tandem relay teams may have no more than two crew vehicles.
 Note: Any vehicle associated in any way with any racer(s) is considered a "crew vehicle," thus "unofficial" crew/support vehicles or family/friend cheering squads are not allowed anywhere on the race route except at the start and finish locations.